Global Development Institute (GDI) Merit Awards

 Applicants are also required to hold one of the following English tests:

-- An overall score of 6.5 in IELTS, with 6.5 in writing and no other subsections below 6.0.
+- An overall minimum score of 6.5 in IELTS, with 6.5 in writing and no other subsections below 6.0.
+Please note, some of our courses have higher English Language requirements, to check the specific language requirements and alternative tests, please visit our website here and click on the specific course.

 - West African Education Council (WAEC) Senior School Certificate Examination (SSCE) with a B3 or above.

-- Kenya Certificate of Secondary Education (KCSE), with a B in English.
+- Kenya Certificate of Secondary Education (KCSE), at grade B in English.

 How to apply